mahbu006/memories/README.md

 # Memories

 Created a full stack MERN application built with React, Node.js, Express, MongoDB, and Material-UI icons.
-A classic social media app that allows users to post memories and events throughout their lives with other implemented CRUD operations,.
+A classic social media app that allows users to post memories and events throughout their lives with other implemented CRUD operations.

 ## Installation